telerik/winforms-docs/gridview/rows/tag-property.md

 ##

-Each row has a *Tag *property associated with it of type object where you can store a custom object.#_[C#] Setting the Tag property of a row_
+Each row has a *Tag* property associated with it of type object where you can store a custom object.

 {{source=..\SamplesCS\GridView\Rows\TagProperty.cs region=assignTagProperty}}
 {{source=..\SamplesVB\GridView\Rows\TagProperty.vb region=assignTagProperty}}